 After many years with DuPont and General Electric, David founded Supplybase.inc, a VC-backed B2B software company, sold in 2000 to i2 Technologies.
 After Supplybase, he served as managing director for Katalyst Venture Partners, a NYC-based VC firm, and later formed DPM Resources, his advisory firm that he relocated from NYC to Charleston in 2011.
-In addition to his advisory work, David has invested in several ventures, real estate, and film projects.
+In addition to his advisory work and venture capital firm management, David has invested in several ventures, real estate, and film projects.

 David has traveled extensively, and has lived and worked across the United States and internationally in the UK, Belgium and in Spain.
 He currently lives in Charleston with his wife, Phoebe Sanders (Clemson ’87) Mendez, and their two children Ellerbe and Sebastian.